Alabama

 |

-Absentee ballots include an affidavit that must be signed by the voter.
+Absentee ballot return envelopes include an affidavit that must be signed by the voter under penalty of perjury.
 If the affidavit on the absentee ballot envelope is not legally sufficient, the ballot is rejected.

 |